 Once a student has found a work placement, they must ask the employer to complete a Work Placement Confirmation Form, this is the first part of the College’s Health & Safety check process.
 Click here to download a copy.

-The employer must also have valid insurance in place before the College can approve the work placement.
+The employer must also have valid Employers’ Liability insurance before the College can approve the work placement.

 There are two types of work placement here at Kingston Maurward College; Work Experience and Industry Placements.

-This is a great opportunity to spend time in a real-life working environment, as it gives students a taste of what it might be like to work in that industry.
 Activities may involve observing tasks, job shadowing or following instructions to complete important tasks.
-To make sure students get the most out of work experience… ask questions, be enthusiastic and work hard!
+Make sure you get the most out of work experience by asking questions, being enthusiastic and working hard.

-Industry placements are for a minimum of 315 hours and completed over 2 academic years.
-Just a few of our Level 3 courses require an industry placement.
-A longer duration ensures that students are given sufficient time to master essential skills and develop technical abilities to industry standard.
-They allow students to put into practice the theory and skills they are learning in the classroom.
-Completing an industry placement will give students a competitive advantage to securing skilled employment in the future.
+A longer duration ensures that you are given sufficient time to master essential skills and develop your technical abilities to industry standard.
+They allow you to put into practice the theory and skills you are learning in the classroom.
+Completing an industry placement will give you a competitive advantage to securing skilled employment in the future.